Pun – Definition, Examples, Types & Meaning

 • Time flies like an arrow; fruit flies like a banana.

-A homographic pun uses words that are spelled the same but have different meanings and are usually pronounced differently.
+A homographic pun uses words that are spelt the same but have different meanings and are usually pronounced differently.
 These words are also called homographs.
 “Lead” is a word that can refer to the metal or the verb, to lead someone.

 Examples